-The HPTE may invite each proposer to confidential 'ATC to discuss the proposer's ATCs in further detail.
-In addition, the proposers may request an ATC Meeting with HPTE.
-The HPTE reserves the right to limit the frequency of ATC Meetings.
+The HPTE may invite each proposer to confidentially discuss the proposer's ATCs in further detail.
+In addition, the proposers may request an ATC meeting with HPTE.
+The HPTE reserves the right to limit the frequency of ATC meetings.

-The purposes of the ATC Meetings are as follows:
+The purposes of the ATC meetings are as follows: